-Turkey stock can be made up to 3 days in advance, cooled, covered and refrigerated.
-Afterwards it can be frozen in airtight containers for up to 3 months.
+Turkey stock may be made up to 3 days in advance, cooled, covered, and refrigerated.
+It may be frozen in airtight containers for up to 3 months.

 Cook’s treat: ladle a bowl full and add just a titch of salt and taste, wondrous.